CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Only an unwounded character may be wounded by this card.

 #### Rebuild the Town
- - Card Erratum: Replace "Playable on" with "Playable during the site phase on."
+ - _Card Erratum_: Replace "Playable on" with "Playable during the site phase on."
  - See also Turn Sequence, Site Phase, General.

 #### Reforging